andadiana/ios-pitch-perfect/README.md

 # Pitch Perfect
-This app was developed as the project for Udacity's iOS Developer Nanodegree.
+This app was developed as a project for Udacity's iOS Developer Nanodegree.

 The app allows the user to create a sound recording and play it back with different sounds effects added: slow, fast, high pitch, low pitch, echo and reverb.